AleNegrini/TrueFilm/README.md

 (1 row)
 ```

+You can find the password in clear inside the `database.env`

 #### Using the adminer local client

 Among the containers run by the `./run-script.sh`, there is a DB client that can be reached via browser at [127.0.0.1:8080](http://localhost:8080/).